Bound to bounce: a coupled scalar-tachyon model for a smooth bouncing/cyclic universe: The Coupled Scalar-Tachyon Field Bouncing Universe Model

+So the tachyon field is kept from rolling down at $\ta{T^2}\ll\ms^2$ as long as $m_T^2>0$.
+Moreover, the equations of motion for the scalar field $\phi$ is also simplified to be:

-The universe expands exponentially from \refeq{H-li} driven by vacuum energy: \eq{ a \propto e^{\sqrt\frac{8\pi V_0}{3\mpl^2}\,t}~. } We will call this period \emph{locked inflation} as it has an approximately constant Hubble rate.
-During the locked inflation period, $\phi$ keeps oscillating and gets redshifted with \eq{ \phi\propto a^{-\frac{3}{2}}e^{i\sqrt{m^2-\frac{9}{4}H^2}\,t}~. } From the oscillation term we notice $\phi$ may pass zero many times during oscillation.
+accordingly.
+Henceforth, the universe expands exponentially from~\refeq{H-li} driven by vacuum energy, \eq{ a \propto e^{\sqrt\frac{8\pi V_0}{3\mpl^2}\,t}~, } and $\phi$ keeps oscillating and gets redshifted with \eq{ \phi\propto a^{-\frac{3}{2}}e^{i\sqrt{m^2-\frac{9}{4}H^2}\,t}~. } From the oscillation term we notice $\phi$ may pass zero many times during oscillation.
 The physical interpretation is that a D3-brane and an anti-D3-brane can meet many times before total annihilation.
 This is because the maximum distance between the branes (i.e. the amplitude of oscillation) is large.
 When they meet, this leads to a large relative velocity between the branes so time is insufficient for annihilation.
-One the other hand, $a^{-\frac{3}{2}}$ tells us that the scalar field get strongly redshifted.
+One the other hand, $a^{-\frac{3}{2}}$, tells us that the scalar field get strongly redshifted.
 In string theory, it means the maximum distance between the branes are decreasing.
 When the maximum distance is small enough, the two branes will annihilate, putting an end to locked inflation.

-In this way, the string-inspired locked inflation proposed here is a more realistic proposal than, for example, the New Old Inflation model of Dvali and Kachru\cite{Dvali:2003vv}.
+The proposal of locked inflation here is analogy to the New Old Inflation model of Dvali and Kachru~\cite{Dvali:2003vv}, but this one is string-inspired.
 We will also go further by investigating two different ending conditions of locked inflation.

-The previously proposed ending of locked inflation is caused by the change of the sign of $m_T^2$, the effective mass square of tachyon, marking the beginning of the tachyon's rolling down its potential hill.
+The one proposal for ending of locked inflation is caused by the change of the sign of $m_T^2$, the effective mass square of tachyon, marking the beginning of the tachyon's rolling down its potential hill.
 Given $m_T^2\, = 2\, \lambda\ta{\phi^2}\, -\, V_0/2\, \ms^2$, the critical $\ta{\phi^2}$ at the ending of locked inflation, $\ta{\phi_c^2}$, is derived from \eq{ m_T^2=0\Rightarrow\ta{\phi^2}=\ta{\phi_c^2}\equiv V_0/4\lambda\ms^2~. } Therefore when $\phi^2$ reaches an expectation value of $\phi_c^2$, it can no longer hold the tachyon at the top of its potential hill.
 And $T$ starts to roll down, ending the locked inflation.

 There exists another way to exit locked inflation.
 When $\phi$ oscillates much slower than tachyon, in which case as $\phi$ passes zero, tachyon will have sufficient chance/time to roll down.
 Therefore even if the effective mass square of $\phi$ is lower than $V_0/2\ms^2$, locked inflation can still hold if the amplitude of $\phi$ is large enough: the larger amplitude of $\phi$, the shorter the time $\phi$ it stays in the region $\ta{\phi^2}<\ta{\phi_c^2}$.
 We'll call this ending condition ``mass ending'' and denote it by